DHTMLX/docs-suite/docs/optimus_guides/exam_demo.md

 ![](../assets/optimus/demo/examsystem_demo.png)

 This demo application shows how to create an online examination system for an educational project with subjects, exams, and students' results.
-It is developed using DHTMLX Suite widgets: TreeGrid, Form, Sidebar, and Toolbar.
+It is developed using DHTMLX Suite widgets: Grid in the TreeGrid mode, Form, Sidebar, and Toolbar.

 ## How to download